zukunft/zukunft.com/docs/code_objects_all.md

                 \-- source_type - the base object for external source type such as pubmed
                 \-- protection_type - to define if and how an object can changed
                 \-- share_type - to define if an object can be shared between the users
+                \-- job_status - predefined status of batch task as a database table e.g. so that admin can change the description
                 \-- job_type - a predefined batch task that can be triggered by a user action or a scheduler
                 \-- pod - the technical details of the mash network pods
                 \-- pod_status - the status of a pod